worldweb/loan-calculator-wp/readme.txt

 * Added setting to change graph colors.

 = 1.0.4 =
-* Allow user to Disable Balloon setting in backend.
+* Allow the user to Disable the Balloon setting in the backend.
-* Allow user to Disable Tabs Icon setting in checkbox, It will show label instead of icon
+* Allow the user to Disable the Tabs Icon setting in the checkbox, It will show a label instead of an icon
-* Allow user to Disable Repayment Frequency setting in backend.
+* Allow the user to Disable the Repayment Frequency setting in the backend.
-* Allow user to Disable ContactUs section
+* Allow user to Disable the ContactUs section
-* Allow user to add link on ContactUs button in place of popup.
+* Allow the user to add a link on the ContactUs button in place of the popup.
-* Allow user to Disable Disclaimer section from backend setting.
+* Allow the user to Disable the Disclaimer section from the backend setting.

 = 1.0.3 =
 * Added Multiple currency support.
-* Increase Loan Max Amount Value in backend setting.
+* Increase Loan Max Amount Value in the backend setting.
 * Disallow decimal points from the baked setting.

 = 1.0.2 =
 * Check WordPress Version 6.1 compatibility.

 = 1.0.1 =
-* Added multi currency support
+* Added multi-currency support

 = 1.0.0 =
 * Initial release.